JanKonings/JUMBO-Accelerator-Chrome-Game/README.md

 # Authors
 Isaac Medina, Jan Konings, Ryan Chen, Jacob Gerson
 # Decription
-An in depth description of our project can be found here VHDL code is in the "impl_1" folder.
+An in depth description of our project can be found here\n VHDL code is in the "impl_1" folder.
 # Pictures